-Each student is supposed to be able to program with a classic programming language (C - course INF0902 for CE students or course INFO2050 for CS students) and object oriented language (Java - course INFO0062).
+Each student is supposed to be able to program with a classic programming language (C - equivalent to course INF0902 for CE students or to course INFO2050 for CS students) and object oriented language (Java - equivalent to course INFO0062).

-In addition, the student must have a basic knowledge of networking (course INFO0010), operating systems (course INFO0940) and computation structures (course INFO0012).
+In addition, the student must have a basic knowledge of networking (equivalent to course INFO0010) and computation structures (equivalent to course INFO0012).

 To make easier laboratory sessions, each student should be familiar with a Unix environment (Linux, Mac OS X, Free BSD, OpenBSD).

 Planned learning activities and teaching methods

 In addition to theoretical courses, several practical sessions are organized in order to illustrate the theoretical lessons.

 First, two exercices sessions (cryptography, firewall rules) are proposed (in class).
 Second, five labs (cryptography, firewall, network security, exploit, web attacks) are organised in the algorithmic laboraty.
 Attending the labs is mandatory